 That's why identifying this issue early on can save you a lot of trouble.
 Otherwise, you might end up with an inefficient team, which is the worst-case scenario.
 According to Jeff Bezos, the world richest man and the owner of Amazon, you should apply the "two pizzas rule", meaning you should be able to feed your scrum team with two pizzas.

 However, different organizations and companies require teams of various sizes.
 Therefore, in this article, we will be addressing the recommended size of the scrum team and see how your company fits into this math.

 By design, agile teams are responsive and flexible.
-Scrum teams should be result-driven, lean, and small.
-Some experts say the scrum team size needs to be up to six people, but it's important to note that the agile team working in scrum has three primary responsibilities or roles:
+It's important to note that the agile team working in scrum has three primary responsibilities or roles:

 Product owner – in most cases, a key stakeholder or an executive, the product owner has a vision of how the end product should look and how it will fit into the company's long-term goals.
 This person needs to manage communication efforts, notify the team about significant developments, and implement high-level changes when necessary.

 Scrum master – this role is similar to a project manager.
 They guard processes, ensure feedback, mentor junior team members.
 Scrum masters also monitor day-to-day functions, check in with team members, keep the scrum board updated, and ensure that tasks are completed on target.

 Team members – they are a crucial part of this process, videographers, copywriters, front-end engineers, back-end engineers, you name it.
 Team members have different roles in the scrum team, and they are responsible for getting milestones and projects done on time and in excellent quality.

 Teams apply different agile practices, primarily based on XP or extreme programming, Kanban, and Scrum, to boost their performance.
 On the other hand, to make sure they fix the problem, team members use design thinking.